Joky16B/wizard/README.md

 - Modern and intuitive user interface
 - Game customization options

-## Development Status

-This project is currently in the initial development phase.
-See the [development checklist](wizard_development_checklist.md) for current progress.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.